 Great teachers recognise that complex tasks often require scaffolding, beginning with a simplified or limited version of the task to make it manageable.
 A knowledge of individual students' needs, including SEND, comes into play here.
+One of the defining characteristics of great teachers is that they require all students to achieve success.
 Scaffolding provides a gentler entry, but the destination remains the same.
+Lower-attainers may take longer and need more help, and great teachers understand and plan for this.
 In this course, you'll learn about: